quanpeng0/BrainModels/docs/brainpy_handbook/en/synapse/plasticity.md

 #### Oja's rule

 Next, let's look at the rate model based on Hebbian learning.
 Because Hebbian learning is "fire together, wire together", regardless of the order before and after, spiking time can be ignored, so it can be simplified as a rate-based model.
 Let's first look at the general form of Hebbian learning.
-For the $$j$$ to $$i$$ connection as shown in the figure, $$r_j, r_i$$ denotes the firing rate of pre- and post-neuron groups, respectively.
+For the $$j$$ to $$i$$ connection, $$r_j, r_i$$ denotes the firing rate of pre- and post-neuron groups, respectively.
 According to the locality characteristic of Hebbian learning, The change of $$w_{ij}$$ is affected by $$w$$ itself and $$r_j, r_i$$, we get the following differential equation.

 $$
 \frac d {dt} w_{ij} = F(w_{ij}; r_{i},r_j)